 - Scissors

-- CD or circle to draw round
+- CD or plate to draw around

 Instructions